Going International – As COVID-19 and oil price shocks drive reserves of global O&G assets for sale, are there opportunities for Canadian companies?

 Amid the COVID 19 oil price crash, the amount of current oil and gas assets with recoverable reserves for sale globally has ballooned up to over 12.5 billion boe, according to a recent Rystad Energy report.

 “For Canadian companies, diversification means different things for different industry segments.
 Ten to fifteen years ago in a conversation about diversifying outside Canada, the question that would come up is “Why would I bother?
-I have got huge sales contracts with several majors.
+I have huge sales contracts with several majors in Alberta.
 It just sounds complicated.”
-However, if you are an all service company, many of your domestic clients have been reduced and many are no longer operating in Canada.
-Since you are not selling to any of those clients any more diversification could mean pivoting your technology to another industry sector.
-But even if you pivot to another sector, the fact of the matter is that Canada has become a good jurisdiction to prove an idea but not a good jurisdiction to commercialize it because aside from policy issues we are a small market.
+However, if you are an oil service company, many of your domestic clients have been reduced and many are no longer operating in Canada.
+Since you are not selling to those clients, you might have to diversify by pivoting your technology to another industry sector.
+But even if you pivot to another sector, the fact of the matter is that Canada has become a good jurisdiction to prove an idea but not a good jurisdiction to commercialize.
+Aside from Canada’s energy policy issues, we are just a small market.
 So ultimately you will still arrive back at the international question for growth and it may be best to diversify geographically.”

 As a company considers risk, some of the categories of risk to manage when considering whether to go international require keen insight into a prospect country’s laws, government regulation, and business practices as well as culture.
 Here are just five of the many considerations.

 - Choice of Law/dispute resolution- Can you choose governing law other than local law?
-Can you designate non-local courts or arbitration for dispute resolution?
+Can you designate foreign courts or international arbitration for dispute resolution in a neutral venue?

-- Labor- Can ex-pats enter the market – Is there a local preference – unions -pension laws (lifetime pension obligation after a short period of time)
+- Labor- Can ex-pats enter the market – Will law or politics require your interface with local labour unions, social/pension schemes?

 How does a company analyze and decide what country they should even think of going to?
 For example, there are serious issues going into a country with extremely high inflation.
 Consider inflation in Argentina.
 It was 34 percent in 2018, expected to rise to nearly 53.4 percent in 2019.
 In regards to their IMF debt this year, they agreed to a restructuring of debt as the country was “ hobbled by recession long before the pandemic” according to a Washington Post article which reports Argentina has also been involved in talks with the International Monetary Fund about restructuring $44 billion in debt owed to the IMF.

-”As a cultural or institutional question, if the state cannot pay its bills, can a company expect their bills will get paid?
+Pat Cunningham, also of the CITO Energy Group notes that ”As a cultural or institutional question, if the state cannot pay its bills, can a company expect their bills will get paid?
 Does a large service provider like a Schlumberger or Haliburton do well there?
 Do we know of companies that have been brought in as a subcontractor to a large service provider with that provider shielding them?
-So I would say it’s not that you shouldn’t go to a country– the issue is there are perhaps four scenarios where it’s not risky but if you’re not one of those four scenarios you’re taking on a ton of risk. “ according to Cioni.
+It’s not that you shouldn’t go to that country– but there are perhaps four scenarios where it’s not as risky.
+And if you’re not one of those four scenarios, you’re potentially taking on a ton of risk.”

-So, what does diversification mean to a company of say 300,000 boe per day?
+So, what does diversification mean to an Alberta E&P company of say 30,000 boe per day?
 Cioni advises it comes down to a critical question – “Does the company have the DNA to go international?
-An organization needs the in-house staff- both technical and operational – expertise that lends itself to operating in another country as well.
-They need to determine the stability of the proposition for an investor in a particular country.”
+An organization needs the in-house staff and the technical and operational expertise that lends itself to operating in another country.
+They need to be able to determine the stability of the investment proposition.”

 When deciding where you go, Cioni says it is all about the right approach:

-“If you go to a government trade information session about a country, it will look really good.
-Government trade offices are mandated to make information available for presentation but when it comes to actual risk identification & mediation, that is when you need an advisory firm specializing in those areas.
-They can help you pick the country that makes sense for your product based on your risk/reward profile.
-As you look at various countries, they come with risks that need to be mitigated before you go in.
-Connections are important and if you are tied to one organization you are tied to all their connections.
-If you are not tied into one organization, you have the freedom to choose the right person to connect you in each jurisdiction.
-An advisory firm is at liberty to refer clients to the right organization or the right individual who can facilitate the best.
-Changes to political regimes dramatically affect connections and rates of success as well.”
+“If you go to a trade information session about a country, it might look really prospective.
+The role of Government trade offices is to make information available for presentation, but when it comes to actual risk identification and mitigation, you need the help of folks who know how to execute in those environments.
+Those experts can help you pick a country that makes sense for your product, based on your risk/reward profile.
+After that assessment is complete, those experts can help you actually execute on your strategy.”

 Maureen McCall is an energy professional who writes on issues affecting the energy industry.